-I knew from following Cherie online that her whole family had subsequently gone gluten free after Abigail’s celiac diagnosis, so I asked her to share more on that as well as her own more recent diagnosis of Wegener’s Granulomatosis.
+Fom following Cherie online, I knew that her whole family had subsequently gone gluten free after Abigail’s celiac diagnosis, so I asked her to share more on that as well as her own more recent diagnosis of Wegener’s Granulomatosis.
 (Read more via the link, but in simple terms, Wegener’s Granulomatosis is a rare disease of inflammation.
 The inflammation leads to damage of vital organs.)
 Here’s what Cherie shared with me:

 “I was tested, then my son, my Mum and my brother.
 All celiac.
 Definitely in our blood line!
 Josh (my husband) has a gluten sensitivity, and chooses not to eat gluten as it makes him very ill.
 So we are completely GF.
 Connor is severely lactose intolerant, so I try to do as much DF as possible.
 I do not want him to have to take lactose pills all the time.
 We try to use them only when out.